 This is a guest blog post by Michael Draper of WindowCleanerSafety.com and the American Window Cleaner Magazine.
 The views, opinions, and positions expressed within this guest … Read More

-High-rise window cleaning requires, without a doubt, many particular skills and pieces of specific equipment to safely complete a job safely.
+High-rise window cleaning requires many particular skills and specific equipment to complete a job safely.
 With hours spent at training courses, entire companies dedicated to … Read More

 Look Up!
 High-rise window cleaning is pretty amazing.
 To a passerby, it looks effortless on the part of the window cleaner.
 But in reality, high-rise … Read More

 Recently, we’ve seen a flurry of window cleaning accidents in the news.
 On November 12, two window cleaners were stuck on the world trade center … Read More

 As a high rise window cleaner, you should select your equipment with care.
 This is especially true of your rope, which is the back bone … Read More

 Window cleaners commonly use handle ascenders as the backup device, or rope grab, while doing high rise window cleaning.
 You may have heard people say you shouldn’t do this and … Read More

 Let’s say you’re a professional window cleaner, and you’ve been doing storefronts, small businesses, and residential jobs.
 You want to get into highrise cleaning, but … Read More